CoDeConf/CoDeConf.github.io/sthlm15/preconf/index.md

 _Facilitated by:_{: .inverted} Gustav Rånby, Diabol.

 The problem with spreading CD in an organization is that it has many aspects (TDD, automated testing, automated deployments, culture) and it affects several roles.
 Should you start automating your tests or should you start automating your deployments?
 Does automation drive culture or do you need good culture to maintain a working build pipeline?
 There are some common barriers to CD like starting to release directly from the main branch, release often to production or dividing the system into smaller components.
 It's like a leap of fait going from one paradigm to another - how do you convince others to make that leap?
 You are already on the inside and you have proved that it works so this should be easy, right?

+##Continuous Delay - are DBA's the enemy?
+{: #dba}

+_Facilitated by:_{: .inverted} Jes Breslaw, Delphix

+In the race to deliver faster and more often - data can slow you down.
+What do you do?
+Reduce the frequency of refresh?
+Accept data subsets or synthetic data?
+When it comes to provisioning data for development environments, even if you have buy in from operations it can still take days for DBA's to get you data, let alone refresh it.
+For test environments reseting the environment can take hours, come on DBA's - speed up!
+The time has come for developers to take control of data.
+Does that mean we even need DBA's any more?
+What about securing the data?
+This Bird of a Feather will discuss the relationship between DBA's and application teams, and how to get the most by working together.

 ##Hosting cost for Nothing
 {: #nothing}